Eschatologue/CM_wiki/docs/class/ranger/fey-wanderer.md

 | 5 | Horns or antlers sprout from your head. |
 | 6 | Your skin and hair change color to match the season at each dawn. |

-## Otherworldly Glamour – Level 4
+### Level 4: Otherworldly Glamour

-Your fey qualities give you a supernatural charm.
-As a result, whenever you make a Charisma check, you gain a bonus to the check equal to your Wisdom modifier (minimum of +1).
+Whenever you make a Charisma check, you gain a bonus to the check equal to your Wisdom modifier (minimum of +1).

-In addition, you gain proficiency in one of the following skills of your choice: Deception, Performance, or Persuasion.
+You also gain proficiency in one of the following skills of your choice: Deception, Performance, or Persuasion.

-## Beguiling Twist – Level 7
+### Level 7: Beguiling Twist

 The magic of the Feywild guards your mind.
-You have advantage on saving throws against being charmed or frightened.
+You have advantage on saving throws against being Charmed or Frightened.

-In addition, whenever you or a creature you can see within 120 feet of you succeeds on a saving throw against being charmed or frightened, you can use your reaction to force a different creature you can see within 120 feet of you to make a Wisdom saving throw against your spell save DC.
-If the save fails, the target is charmed or frightened by you (your choice) for 1 minute.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a successful save.
+In addition, whenever you or a creature you can see within 120 feet of you succeeds on a saving throw against being Charmed or Frightened, you can use your reaction to force a different creature you can see within 120 feet of you to make a Wisdom saving throw against your spell save DC.
+If the save fails, the target is Charmed or Frightened by you (your choice) for 1 minute.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

+### Level 11: Fey Reinforcement

+You can cast ***Summon Fey*** without a MAterial component.
+You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.

+Whenever you start casting the spell, you can modify it so that it doesn't require Concentration.
+If you do so, the spell;s duration becomes 1 minute for that casting.

-## Misty Wanderer – Level 15
+### Level 15: Misty Wanderer

-You can slip in and out of the Feywild to move in a blink of an eye: you can cast misty step without expending a spell slot.
+You can cast Misty Step without expending a spell slot.
 You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

-In addition, whenever you cast misty step, you can bring along one willing creature you can see within 5 feet of you.
+In addition, whenever you cast Misty Step, you can bring along one willing creature you can see within 5 feet of you.
 That creature teleports to an unoccupied space of your choice within 5 feet of your destination space.